albertopeam/clean-architecture/README.md

 }
 ```

-Spy using function blocks.
-Nimble will help us to wait until the async operation is complete or timeout (default 1 second) completes.
+In the next tests we are doing the Spying using function blocks.
+Nimble will help us to wait until the async operation is complete or timeout (default 1 second) finishes.

 ```swift
 import XCTest